Barry-Jay/Intensional-computation/README.md

 SF-calculus contains SF calculus (see also the repository SF).
 Fieska-calculus augments SF-calculus with more operators.
 Closure_to_Fieska translates closure calculus to Fieska-calculus.
 Closure_to_SF translates closure calculus to SF-calculus.

+Tree_calculus introduces tree calculus.
+The main theorems are:

+- translation_preserves_sf_reduction
+- translation_preserves_abs_reduction
+- eager_is_definable

-_CoqProject and the make files should (re-)construct the proofs.
+_CoqProject and the make files and script are all out of date.
-If there are problems, consult the script.